plaisier-lab/U5_hNSC_Neural_G0/index.md

 This analysis will output:
  - **data/U5_hNSC/WT/U5_velocyto.loom** - a loom file with the matrix of spliced and unspliced reads for each gene.

-Then, we use scvelo to take in the unsplied and spliced transcript counts and compute the RNA velocities and stream lines.
+Then, we use scvelo to take in the unspliced and spliced transcript counts and compute the RNA velocities and stream lines.

 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# python3 scvelo_analysis.py